swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/customizing-the-appearance-of-your-documentation-pages.md

 **Example**

+If you want to disable the OnThisPageNav right side navigation, you can set the `features.docs.onThisPageNavigator.disable` to `true`.

-As of the time of writing this, there is only one available "quick navigation" feature that is disabled by default and can be enabled with the following configuration.
-Note that this flag may be dropped in the future and new ones may be added as necessary for other features.
+Note that some of these flags may be dropped in the future and new ones may be added as necessary for other features.

 ```json